SoftwareAG/c8y-docs/content/thin-edge/thin-edge-howto-guides-bundle/test-connection.md

 #### For Cumulocity IoT

-The test publishes a [SmartREST2.0 static template message for device creation `100`](/device-sdk/mqtt/#a-nameinventory-templatesinventory-templates-1xxa) to the topic `c8y/s/us`.
+The test publishes a [SmartREST 2.0 static template message for device creation `100`](/device-sdk/mqtt/#a-nameinventory-templatesinventory-templates-1xxa) to the topic `c8y/s/us`.
 If the device-twin is already created in your {{< product-c8y-iot >}} account, the device is supposed to receive `41,100,Device already existing` on the error topic `c8y/s/e`.

 So, the test subscribes to the `c8y/s/e` topic and if it receives the expected message on the topic, the test is marked successful.

-The connection test sends a maximum of two SmartREST2.0 `100` requests.
+The connection test sends a maximum of two SmartREST 2.0 `100` requests.
 This is because the first `100` request can be considered a successful device creation request if the device-twin does not exist in {{< product-c8y-iot >}} yet.

 #### For Azure IoT Hub